Ultraman Nexus (character): Sayuri Tachibana

 Sayuri Tachibana (橘 さゆり, Tachibana Sayuri) is the 40-year-old female deputy captain of Xio, an expert in search and rescue missions and a tactical leader due to her past as a member of a rescue team.
 She is also observant of Xio members and acts as a parental figure despite her stoic demeanor.
 She has two daughters, who immigrated to Canada with Tachibana's husband due to safety measures.
 In episode 20, she was temporary elected as the sixth Dunamist by Ultraman Nexus, using the opportunity to rescue her family in Canada and helped Ultraman X fight Bugbuzun Brood.
 Her temporary bonding with Nexus leaves her a clue to Ultraman X's identity.

 Sayuri Tachibana is portrayed by Sarara Tsukifune (月船 さらら, Tsukifune Sarara).
-The reason Sayuri was chosen as a Dunamist is a tribute to Nagi Saijyo from Ultraman Nexus, who was supposedly to have a deeper plot involvement as the fourth Dunamist but was quickly cancelled and given a slight chance in the final episode due to the series' poor ratings.
+The reason Sayuri was chosen as a Dunamist is a tribute to Nagi Saijyo from Ultraman Nexus, who was planned to have a deeper plot involvement as the fourth Dunamist but was quickly cancelled and given a slight chance in the final episode due to the series' poor ratings.